 When can conversational apps be of most use and advantage?

-Conversational app use cases, like with chatbots, vary significantly but there are few situations that these more structured conversational interfaces come in particularly handy.
+Conversational app use cases, like chatbots’, vary significantly, but there are few situations where these more structured conversational interfaces come in particularly handy.

 Bookings and Reservations

-Conversational assistants are able to offer the reassurance and support users need when trying to book a journey or reserve a place.
+Conversational assistants are able to offer reassurance and support users' needs when trying to book a trip or reserve an accommodation.
 However, when it comes to data collection, many consumers found submitting sensitive information one by one taciturn and uncomfortable.
 Conversational apps allow you to use rich interface elements such as calendars, clocks or mini forms with structured data fields so the transition from conversation to conversion is smooth and frictionless.

 Chatbots are great at getting people to convert.
 Conversational apps are able to increase the conversion rate by allowing for the transaction to happen without forcing the user to leave the conversation.
 All the while providing them with a familiar transactional interface.

-When it comes to product presentation, a thousand words cannot do what a single image or a video does.
-A chatbot can talk all it wants about the benefits and great features of your products but it won’t be as effective as offering your customers a visual stimulation.
-Conversational apps allow you to introduce products on forms of images, gifs, videos, and even engaging carousels.
+When it comes to product presentation, a thousand words cannot do what a single image or a video can.
+A chatbot can talk all it wants about the benefits and great features of your products, but that won’t be as effective as offering your customers visual stimulation.
+Conversational apps allow you to introduce products in the form of images, GIFS, videos, and even engaging carousels.

 When it comes to FAQ and customer service, it’s good to leave customers space to ask their own questions.
-However, the text is not always the best way to present the answers.
+However, text isn’t always the best way to present an answer.
 For instance, once a conversational app identifies user intent, it can then present the user with buttons or an in-chat form to help narrow down the issue.
-Alternatively, the app can use gif, video, or downloadable files to offer the user issue resolution in the most relevant format possible.
+Alternatively, the app can use GIFs, videos, or downloadable files to offer the user issue resolution in the most relevant format possible.